CBStanley12/logs-analysis-project/README.md

 # **Project: Logs Analysis**
-This project is a simple script that analyzes mock news data, including Articles, Authors, and Logs, in a PostgreSQL database.
+This project is a script that analyzes mock news data, including Articles, Authors, and Logs, in a PostgreSQL database.

 ## **Getting Started**